nareshbhatia/bullsfirst-exercise/exercises/exercise-1-home-page.md

 - When the "Sign In" button is clicked, navigate to a blank page with the route set to `/signin`.
 - Don't build the Home page as a monolithic component.
 Break it up into smaller logical components, e.g. Hero, Content and Footer.
-Create these components in Storybook and make sure they behave as expected.
-When satisfied, wire them into the Home page.
+Create a Storybook story for the Hero component to make sure it behaves as expected.
+When satisfied, wire it into the Home page.
 - Create simple unit tests to make sure that the components and the page are rendering correctly.
 - Create an integration test to make sure that the navigation to Sign In page is